aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/smart-markers-in-aspose-cells/using-nested-objects/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Aspose.Cells supports nested objects in smart markers, the nested objects should be simple.**Individual** class need to be defined by user for below code.
+Aspose.Cells supports nested objects in smart markers; the nested objects should be simple. **Individual** class needs to be defined by the user for the code below.

 We use a simple template file.
 See the designer spreadsheet that contains some nested smart markers.